Australia To Ban Unvaccinated Children From Preschool

 This is a great idea.
 I'm sad that kids with stupid parents cannot get into school, but it's not worth risking all of the other kids, especially those who cannot get the vaccine due to medical reasons.

 Banning children of uneducated parent from school?
-(Score:2)
+(Score:3)

 I'm unsure banning children of uneducated parent is the best course of action...